 In JavaScript variables are declared with let and const.
-This has been the case since ECMAScript 6 (2015).
+That’s been the case since ECMAScript 6 (2015).
 Nowadays, you should only use these in your code.

 But if you’ve been in the programming world for a while, or if you look at outdated tutorials (really not very updated) you will find the var syntax.

-So it’s time to stop ignoring the blue elephant in the room 🐘 and talk a little about the old var syntax.
+So it’s about time we stop ignoring the blue elephant in the room 🐘, and talk a bit about the old var syntax.

-Moreover, frankly it’s an interesting topic (and even fun) if you want to see how sometimes things don’t go quite right, and how difficult it is to fix them.
+And frankly it’s an interesting topic (and even fun), if you feel like seeing how sometimes things don’t turn out quite right, and how hard it is to fix them.

 Variable Declaration with var